birfan/MultimodalRecognition/recognition-service/README.md

-# Recognition Service Installation Instructions
+# Recognition Service for NAO and Pepper Robots: Installation Instructions

 **Note that RecognitionService only works with NAOqi 2.4 and 2.5 libraries provided in the util folder.**

-# On PC:
+### On PC:

 RecognitionService should be uploaded to the robot through Choregraphe: